afa-farkhod/Hyperledger-Fabric/README.md

 # Black Money Usage Tracker Built on Hyperledger Fabric
-Implementation of Hyperledger Fabric with the demonstration and its usage against the black money counterfeit.

 _____________________________________________________
 Major problems which are need to be addressed in less economically developed countries in the Global Village are black money and